FlatLang/Flat/README.md

 Nova Programming Language
 ===========================

-> Programming is really simple, but we insist on making it complicated
+> Programming is really simple, but we insist on making it complicated.
 >
 > &mdash; <cite>Novafucius</cite>